CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Screenshots ==

-1. The plugin settings screen within the WordPress admin (it has been slightly modified from this since v1.3).
+1. The plugin settings screen within the WordPress admin.
 2. The info that you need to add to each podcast episode.

 == Changelog ==

+= 1.4.3 =
+* 2013-04-07
+* [UPDATE] Adding new plugin branding to WordPress admin - no new features are included in this update

 = 1.4.2 =
 * 2013-03-30